Pulsar Polarization Array Limits on Ultralight Axion-like Dark Matter

-Regarding red noise, five of the seven pulsars that show positive evidence have relatively low $\widetilde {\rm DM}$ and RM values ($|\rm{RM}|<10$\,rad\,m$^{-2}$), indicating that the observed red noise might receive certain contributions from the variation of ionospheric effects over years.
-This conjecture is also consistent with the observation (see Table~\ref{tab:pulsar_properties}) that the measurement errors of PA residuals for these MSPs tend to be small, which may enhance the chance of recognizing the red noise contributions from the ionospheric effects in the PA residuals.
-The two exceptional pulsars, namely J1545$-$4550 and J1643$-$1224, have larger $\widetilde {\rm DM}$ values and might be subject to stronger ISM influences.
-Moreover, several pulsars exhibit strong evidence of linear and quadratic variations over long periods, as additional deterministic noise contributions.
-However, more precise RM measurements are needed for better understanding of their nature.
+Several pulsars show evidence or strong hints of red noise, including J0437--4715, J1022--1001, J1545--4550, and J1909--3744.
+Additionally, despite the reduction of their annual modulation in PA residuals through ionospheric subtraction, J1713+0747 and J1744--1134 also exhibit this characteristic.
+The ISM variations may contribute significantly to this feature, particularly for PSR J1545$-$4550 which has the highest-$\widetilde {\rm DM}$ value among these six pulsars (see Table~\ref{tab:pulsar_properties}).
+Since we primarily consider the long-term effects by setting $ f_H \leq 30 f_L $ with $f_L = 1 / T_{{\rm obs},p} $ for the red-noise model given in Eq.~(\ref{eq:red_noise_continuous}), the timescales for the observed red noise might be years-long.
+This conjecture gets supported by our examination of the $\Delta \PA^{\rm obs}$ structure functions for these pulsars, using a method from~\cite{Kumamoto:2020oqi}.
+There is no power-law rise indicated in these functions.
+However, we did observe features over timescales of several years.
+These timescales exceed typical timescales of diffractive scintillation in the ISM~\cite{2013MNRAS.429.2161K}, and fall within the range associated with ISM refractive scintillation~\cite{Kumamoto:2020oqi} and the evolution of pulsar RM~\cite{kjk+24}.
+Therefore, the observed red noise may arise from ISM structure and turbulence or fluctuation on these scales, as well as variations in the interstellar magnetic field along the line of sight to these pulsars.
+Notably, the relatively low $ \widetilde {\rm DM} $ and RM values ($|\rm{RM}|<10$ rad m$^{-2}$) for the pulsars such as J0437--4715 and J1909--3744 may suggest that the observed red noise also receives contributions from the unmodeled ionospheric effects over the years.
+Finally, several pulsars exhibit strong evidence of linear and quadratic variations over long periods, as additional noise contributions.
+Similar trends have been observed also in the DM and RM evolution of pulsars~\cite{kjk+24,2016ApJ...821...66L}.These outcomes reasonably justify our noise modeling.